What We’re Defending What We're Defending

 • Would permanently harm the ecology, cultural lifeways, and wilderness/recreation experiences of the Gates of the Arctic National Park and Preserve, Kobuk Valley National Park, and Noatak National Preserve

-• The 16.8 million acres make up the largest connected park landscape in the country
+• These 16.8 million acres make up the largest connected park landscape in the country

 • Rivers, streams, and watersheds support vital populations of native fish